harness/developer-hub/release-notes/self-managed-enterprise-edition.md

   This item requires Harness Delegate version 23.08.80104.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

-- Retrieve the current status of the looping strategy for stages and steps during execution.
+- The pipeline now retrieves the current status of the looping strategy for stages and steps during execution.
 (CDS-69780)

   New built-in Harness expressions provide the current execution status of the looping strategy for nodes (stages/steps) using a matrix or repeat strategy.

-  The statuses of the nodes (stages/steps) using a looping strategy are `RUNNING`, `FAILED`, `SUCCESS`.
+  Each stage or step in a looping strategy has a status of `RUNNING`, `FAILED`,  or `SUCCESS`.

-  The list of expressions include:
+  The following expressions are supported:

   - `<+strategy.currentstatus>`
   - `<+strategy.node.strategy_node_identifier.currentstatus>`